 When you launch your pre-order campaign, write a press release and distribute it to media outlets to spread the word far and wide.

 It’s a cliche, but we’re gonna use it anyway: content is (still) King.

-When your pre-order campaign is underway, you need to keep the market excited, and if there’s one thing content can do, it’s generate a buzz - by the bucket load.
+When your pre-order campaign is underway, you need to keep the market excited, and if there’s one thing content can do, it generates a buzz - by the bucket load.

 Build a content plan including sneak previews of your product, interviews with the product creators, and celebrities who may have tested your product.
-This will give your customer even more reasons to get excited about the launch and convince more people to put their hand in their pocket and grab a piece of the action.
+This will give your customer even more reasons to get excited about the launch and convince more people to put their hands in their pockets and grab a piece of the action.

 Promote using social media channels

 Brace yourself, we’ve got a helluva statistic coming your way: 71% of customers are more likely to purchase a product based on social media recommendations.

 Almost three-quarters of the market - pretty crazy, right?